 In order to prove that an intimate and socially-distanced wedding that could still be filled with beautiful details, this seasoned team of wedding professionals embraced a fresh style direction that would inspire couples who are seeking something different and distinct.

-The centerpieces created by Brides n' Blooms were ikebana inspired, boasting asymmetrical arrangements of unique blooms like craspedia, strawflower, blackberry branches, ornamental kale, and hand-opened copper tulips.
+The centerpieces were ikebana inspired, boasting asymmetrical arrangements of unique blooms like craspedia, strawflower, blackberry branches, ornamental kale, and hand-opened copper tulips.
 The florist created different arrangements for each table to add visual interest and accommodate their scale and size.
 All of the flora featured movement and a sense of balance.

-Husband and wife photography team Dewitt for Love captured all of the details and emotional moments, along with stunning couple portraits.
-Their vibrant, bold style showcased the range of colors and made the couple look effortlessly photogenic.
+Husband and wife photography team, Dewitt for Love Photography, captured all of the details and emotional moments, along with stunning couple portraits.
+Their vibrant, bold style showcased a range of colors and made the couple look effortlessly photogenic.

 What was your inspiration for this shoot?